 You’ve trusted Mamavation to bring you consumer studies like green beauty makeup & indications of PFAS, activewear & indications of PFAS, & period underwear and indications of PFAS, now join us for a report on the most popular sports bras sold to Americans and indications of PFAS compounds.
 We’ve recorded our raw data at the bottom of this post to help you make the most educated sports bra purchasing decisions.

 Disclosure: This consumer study is released in partnership with Environmental Health News.
 Scientific reviews performed by (1) Linda Birnbaum, Scientist Emeritus and Former Director of the National Institute of Environmental Health Sciences and National Toxicology Program, (2) Pete Myers, Chief Scientist at Environmental Health Sciences, Adjunct Professor of Chemistry at Carnegie Mellon University, and Co-Author of Our Stolen Future, & (3) Scott Belcher, Research Scientist with the Center for Environmental & Health Effects of PFAS at North Carolina State University.
 This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 Donations were provided by Environmental Health News and Mamavation community members.
-This post contains affiliate links.
+Mamavation has only “spot-checked” the industry and thus we cannot make predictions about brands and products that we have not tested.
+Products and manufacturing aides can change without notice so buyer beware.
+This post contains affiliate links, with some to Amazon, which means Mamavation will receive a portion of those sales and we will use that to pay ourselves back for the testing.
+You can also give a tax-deductible donation to our consumer studies here through Environmental Health Sciences.
+Click “yes” when asked if the gift is in honor of someone and type “Mamavation.”
+Thank you!

 Mamavation Finds Signs of Toxic PFAS “Forever Chemicals” In Most Sports Bras